networknt/light-doc/content/en/tutorial/hybrid/schema-form-query-portal.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 This tutorial shows how to load schema form query side service from hybrid-query in light-portal.

-After [host-menu query side][] integration, it should be very straight forward to add another light-eventuate-4j service to the hybrid-query server.
+After [host-menu query side][] integration, it should be very straightforward to add another light-eventuate-4j service to the hybrid-query server.

 ### Build